ardenma/cs329s/README.md

 ## Running the Application
 1. use `ray start --head` to start the ray cluster
 2. use `python src/serve.py` to start the application (the application will run until `ray stop` is called)
+    - Note: if you receive a message about redis failing to start, try this https://github.com/ray-project/ray/issues/6146
 3. use `ray stop` to kill the ray cluster

 ## Testing